bzm10/bzm10/README.md

 - 👋 Hi, I’m @bzm10
 - 👀 I’m interested in machine learning and AI.
 I like to play around with these technologies.
 - 🌱 I’m currently learning a machine learning course and want to learn even more.
 - 💻 I use Python for most of my projects, like making small apps for fun.
-I'm also learning C to make my programs faster.
+I also code Arduinos and make projects with them.
 - 📚 I like to share what I learn and help others too.
 - ✨ I'm always trying to learn new things and get better at what I do.